 (d) Local air toxics reduction plans must be designed to reduce air toxics emissions in a timely manner.

 (A) When feasible, local air toxics reduction plans will be designed to reach levels that are equal to or below ambient benchmark concentrations.
-Plans will be designed to achieve emissions reductions within ten years, beginning at the date the Commission approves the plan.
+Plans will be designed to achieve emissions reductions within ten years, beginning at the date EQC approves the plan.
 Local plans must provide for the timeliest reductions possible for each air toxic exceeding ambient benchmarks.

-(B) Local air toxics reduction plans must include specific three-year milestones that the Department and the local advisory committee will evaluate every three years, in coordination with the Department's air toxics emissions inventory update.
+(B) Local air toxics reduction plans must include specific three-year milestones that DEQ and the local advisory committee will evaluate every three years, in coordination with DEQ's air toxics emissions inventory update.

-(e) Every three years, the Department will assess the effectiveness of local plans and make recommendations for plan revision based on progress meeting milestones or new information.
-If the Department finds lack of progress at year three, it will work with the local advisory committee to provide corrective measures.
-If the Department finds lack of progress at year six and projects that ten-year goals in OAR 340-246-0170(4)(d)(A) will not be met, it will implement the contingency plan in 340-246-0170(4)(l).
-If at year nine the Department projects that ten year goals in 340-246-0170(4)(d)(A) will not be met, it will work with the local advisory committee to propose and seek adoption of measures necessary to reach these goals.
+(e) Every three years, DEQ will assess the effectiveness of local plans and make recommendations for plan revision based on progress meeting milestones or new information.
+If DEQ finds lack of progress at year three, it will work with the local advisory committee to provide corrective measures.
+If DEQ finds lack of progress at year six and projects that ten-year goals in OAR 340-246-0170(4)(d)(A) will not be met, it will implement the contingency plan in 340-246-0170(4)(l).
+If at year nine DEQ projects that ten year goals in 340-246-0170(4)(d)(A) will not be met, it will work with the local advisory committee to propose and seek adoption of measures necessary to reach these goals.

 (f) Local air toxics reduction plans must evaluate air toxics emissions from all types of sources, including point, area, and mobile sources.
 Plans must require emissions reductions from the most significant sources of air toxics.
 Mandatory emissions reduction strategies will be commensurate with source contributions, considering relative emissions, toxicity, technical feasibility, cost-effectiveness and equity.